The Pitbull Mastiff Mix may have a rough appearance, but he is one of the most friendly and gentle dogs you could wish for as a family member.

 Be sure to feed your dog food that is specifically formulated for large breeds of dogs.
 Pit Mastiff hybrids need a higher proportion of high-quality protein in their diet due to their size and activity level.
 Look for kibble that is between 25 and 28 percent protein, as this nutrient helps strengthen your dog's bones and joints.

-Pitbull Mastiff mix is a voracious eater, so be sure to carefully monitor their nutritional needs.
+Pitbull Mastiff mix is a voracious eater, so carefully monitor their nutritional needs.
 Avoid giving your dog high-calorie treats outside of training sessions to help him avoid becoming overweight.

 What Kind of Health Problems Can the Pitbull Mastiff Mix Develop?